TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

 "Build a New Model That Makes the Existing Model Obsolete" - Buckminster Fuller

-So we start using Cryptos like we already use money in the existing fiat monetary system.
-We speculate and hope for gains and don’t institute new paradigms of lending and behavioral motivation towards common goals instead of self interest.
+So we started using Cryptos like we already used fiat money in the existing inflationary/deflationary monetary system.
+We speculate and hope for gains and don’t institute new paradigms of lending or baking of the money and behavioral motivations towards common goals can be designed in instead of the current design that promotes only self interest.
 We have this wonderful seemingly full of limitless possibilities new tool and we go and use it like a hammer, like the least intelligent tool in the box.
 All one hears is "Lambo" and "To the Moon".

 What we need is a whole new economic system where the creation of money goes to the creator of the real wealth (retain-able recyclable content and added value) and not to the bank or some central entity like government.
 A brand new way of monetary creation that is used to encouraged social benefit and prosperity via stimulating ease of entry into both business and markets for entrepreneurs and intelligent design of products to maximize recycle-ability and reuse-ability.
-An intelligently designed Economic System that includes all aspects of the economy from Natural Resource extraction and Commodities Exchanges to Design and Recycling, with OpenMarketPlaces to exchange goods freely and arbitration and governance systems for continued smooth operation.
-(Real Estate and Housing and some other topics are not covered in this Executive Summary)
+An intelligently designed Economic System that includes all aspects of the economy from Natural Resource extraction and Commodities Exchanges to Design and Recycling, with OpenMarketPlaces to exchange goods freely and arbitration and governance systems for continued smooth operation (Real Estate and Housing and some other topics are not covered in this Executive Summary) with a money backed by physical recyclable content in the economy.

 # TRMS – Transitional Resource Monetary System